 All standard level and higher-level students complete a common core under the central unifying theme of "people, power and politics".
 This consists of four core units:

 - Human rights

 All standard level and higher-level students also undertake an engagement activity through which they study a political issue of interest experientially.
 Students complement their experiential learning with more theoretical perspectives from research and submit a written report summarising their investigation.

 Higher-level students also examine two contemporary global political challenges, through a case studies approach.

-For more information on global politics, please familiarize yourself with Global politics guide (First assessment 2017), available on the global politics page on the OCC.
+For more information on global politics, please familiarize yourself with global politics guide available on the global politics page on the PRC (accessed via My IB).

 Learn more about global politics in a DP workshop for teachers.